 Once you know you want or need an international policy the first thing you need to do (if you haven’t already) is to work out where you’ll need cover.
 Finding a provider that covers your destination is essential to avoid wasting time.

-All William Russell expat health insurance plans come with a choice of five different ‘zones’ of international cover.
+All William Russell expat health insurance plans come with a choice of six different ‘zones’ of international cover.

 Step 2 – Pick the right plan